TigraTT-Driver/shinretro/README.md

 # neoretrō dark v0.131

 <img src="assets/logo_neoretro.png" width="55%" title="neoretrō logo" />
-neoretrō is a theme for Pegasus-frontend.
+neoretro-dark is a theme for Pegasus-frontend.

 ## Work in progress
 - clean the code...